-The first day of class will be 9am on Thursday, August 23, 2018.
-Please check Canvas calendar for room location.
-Your class requirements for that day are posted on Canvas and they will be open on August 16, 2018.
+The first day of class will be 9am on Thursday, January 11, 2018.
+Location for class will be posted on the canvas calendar for that date.
+Your class requirements for that day will be posted on Canvas and they will be open on January 4, 2018.

 © School of Nursing | The University of Texas Health Science Center at San Antonio

 Links provided from Health Science Center School of Nursing pages to other websites do not constitute or imply an endorsement of those sites, their content, or products and services associated with those sites.